eduardoroche/test-manager-module/RefactoringSteps.md

 Another useful approach to understand the code is study the module I/O… analyzing whatever input output we have (Like UI, or file system) can help a lot.
 ## During
 ### Decoupling
 A common occurrence in legacy code is having long heavy methods and structures.
-Splitting these into smaller ones is good way to understand the code and identify critical structures (Adding new auxiliar methods is also a good idea sometimes).
+Splitting these into smaller ones is good way to understand the code and identify critical structures (Adding new auxiliar methods may be a good idea in some scenarios).
 Decoupling can also be done within process and data.
 A probable scenario is process accessing data contained on other different process.
 Add entities to this data and organize the access between these processes and the data is a good way to identify and understand structures.
 This approach could conflict with DDD good practices however, splitting data and process is known as Anemic Domain model antipattern.
 ### Scope